mrRobot62/anycubic_filament_sku_sniffer/SKU_DEMYSTIFY.md

 # Deep dive into SKU interpretation (demystify?)
+This document summarizes the **personal interpretation of the SKU prefixes** used by Anycubic to encode filament type, subtype, and sometimes series characteristics.
+Maybe there are some misinterpretations.

+It’s based on cross-referencing packaging, NFC dumps, and SKU naming consistency.

+## 🧩 General SKU format
 | Segment | Meaning | Example | Comment |
 |----------|----------|----------|----------|
 | **A** | Series / generation prefix (optional) | `A` in `AHPLBK-105` | Usually stands for *Anycubic* or a series ID |